 The Compensation Committee has reviewed and discussed with management the CD&A and, based on that review and discussion, has recommended to the Board of Directors that the CD&A be included in this Proxy Statement and incorporated by reference in the GM 2016 Annual Report on Form 10-K.

 Compensation Committee

-Carol M. Stephenson (Chair) Joseph Jimenez James J. Mulva Patricia F. Russo
+Carol M. Stephenson (Chair) Joseph Jimenez James J. Mulva Patricia F. Russo u Summary Compensation Table

 Executive Compensation Tables